J-1 Visa Hospitalist Physician Jobs

 Clarify the 2-year home residency requirement upfront

 Most J-1 Physician participants are subject to the two-year home residency requirement under INA Section 212(e).
-Disclose your home country funding or government support status honestly during interviews, as this affects your post-training visa options and any future H-1B or green card timeline.
+Disclose your home country funding or government support status honestly during interviews, as this affects your post-training visa options and any future H-1B visa or green card timeline.

 Confirm state medical licensure requirements before your start date